 Executive Vice President of Operations

-James R. Jordan was named Executive Vice President of Operations for Hornets Sports & Entertainment in November 2013 after serving as an advisor to the Chairman’s support team since March 2010.
+James R. Jordan serves as Executive Vice President of Operations for Hornets Sports & Entertainment, joining the organization in November 2013 after serving as an advisor to the Chairman’s support team since March 2010.
 Prior to coming to the organization, Jordan was Director of Operations and Administration for the EPS Corporation, Field Service Company located in Fayetteville, North Carolina, since 2006.

 Jordan retired from the United States Army in September 2006 after 31 years of service as an outstanding soldier, leader and manager with documented success.
 He served as the 35th Signal Brigade Airborne Command Sergeants Major from February 2002-April 2006 as a part of 18th Airborne Corps Task Force supporting Combat Operations in Iraq and Afghanistan.
 While deployed he was the Senior Signal Enlisted Manager of a Signal Task Force that at times reached over of 3,600 soldiers and Contractors spanning throughout both countries.